Liangyu Wu

 Research Interests

-My research interests primarily focus on experimental particle physics and astro-particle physics.
-Currently, I’m a rotation student exploring different research areas, but over the past few quarters, my main focus has been R&D for detectors in future colliders – particularly on dual-readout calorimeters, including Geant4 simulations and on-chip machine learning research for front-end readouts.
+My research interests primarily focus on experimental particle physics.
+Currently, I am mainly focused on R&D for detectors in future colliders – particularly on dual-readout calorimeters and drift chambers, combined with Geant4 simulations and on-chip machine learning research for front-end readouts.

-Recently, I’ve begun working on the development of 5D calorimetry.
-This exciting technology will incorporate time information (x,y,z,t,E) to enhance LHC discovery potential.
-Additionally, I’m learning to test the GBCR (GigaBit Cable Receiver) ASIC, which will be used for data transmission in the upgraded ITK Pixels system at the LHC.
+In the ATLAS experiment, I am currently working in the LAr calorimeter on the development of 5D calorimetry.
+This exciting technology will incorporate more timing information (x,y,z,t,E) to enhance LHC discovery potential.
+Additionally, I’m conducting the QC test of GBCR (GigaBit Cable Receiver) ASIC, which will be used for data transmission in the upgraded ITK Pixels system at the LHC.

 Featured Publications